Originally submitted by Jim Orem and Ginger Davidson

 Revised by J. Morgan

 According to the Farmer's Almanac, "Spring is the time when worms begin to emerge from the earth, ladybugs land on screen doors, green buds appear, birds chirp, and flowers begin to bloom.
 The vernal, or spring, equinox signals the beginning of nature's renewal."
 It is also the time of year when Mother Nature hasn't really decided what she wants to do and things are very unpredictable.
-This year is no exception, and the fact that we have seen some unprecedented weather patterns makes me wonder what the upcoming bee season will bring like in the midwest around SE Indiana in 2018.
+This year is no exception.

 This volatility means that the items on your beekeeper 'to do' list depend on what is happening in nature and therefore, it becomes more of an art form.
 So, get with your mentor and learn from the experience of others.
 Listen to the sounds and make observations on what is happening in your area and around your hives.
 Make notes on the flora and fauna.

 As the days become warmer and longer, brood production will start to increase inside the hive.
 Get in them the next time weather allows!
 Look for eggs... note the number of frames of brood.
 How's the honey stores?
+How are your candy boards?
 Take note of anything else out of the ordinary.

 Be intentional on the timing of adding pollen to a colony and don't add it too soon.
 Remember, pollen stimulates brood-rearing.
 With brood production comes the need to feed the expanding population of bees.
 If you have a weaker colony and stimulate them prematurely, they could get the queen laying too fast (outside the cluster,) and not have enough bees to keep the new eggs warm during another cold snap.
 Nurse bees will not abandon brood, and they will freeze to death.
 Be choosy about which hives should get pollen, and which you should hold off on.
 Stronger colonies are more forgiving here.